 - Doomsday Device: The titular creation that ends up annihilating the world.

 - Earth-Shattering Kaboom: The Astra crew gets to see their homeworld utterly destroyed using a viewscope.
+They even have to deviate from their planned course to avoid a collision with a flying chunk of what used to be Earth.

 - Explosive Decompression: Averted; two of the crew are accidentally exposed to the vacuum of space when one tries assaulting the other, but while they do die, they do not explode in the process.